Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

 Request an administrative hearing:

 This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Kennesaw DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Kennesaw DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-There is a $150 filing fee made payable to the Dept. of Driver Services in order for DDS to process the hearing request.
+This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Kennesaw DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing your Kennesaw DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+A $150 filing fee is made payable to the Dept. of Driver Services for DDS to process the hearing request.

 -